Research at the School of Nursing

 - Three or four letters of recommendation: Provide names and contact information of references in your online application.

-- Upload two examples of scholarly work that are related to nursing or health: We want to know more about your current thinking that is related to nursing and or scholarship.
-Please share with us writing samples that you think would provide us a good picture of your writing ability and thinking in these areas.
-Examples of your scholarly work do not have to be something that has been published.
-Examples could be a manuscript, paper written for a course, research report, essay, or a detailed description of a nursing program you developed and evaluated, with rationale.
+- Upload two examples of scholarly work that are related to nursing or health: We want to know more about your current thinking that is related to nursing or scholarship.
+Please share with us writing samples that you think would provide a good picture of your writing ability and thinking in these areas.
+Samples do not need to be previously published works.
+Samples could be a manuscript, paper written for a course, research report, essay, or a detailed description of a nursing program you developed and evaluated, with rationale.

 - If you are submitting a writing sample with multiple authors, please provide a description of your role in the writing process and which part(s) you were responsible for writing.

 - Your reasons for seeking a PhD in nursing: Please provide detailed responses to ALL of the following questions.
-Your statement must address ALL of the following in 6 pages or less, double-spaced, PDF format:
+Your statement must address ALL of the following in six (6) pages or less, double-spaced, PDF format:

 - What are your motives in seeking a PhD in nursing?
 Include your career goals, future job/position you would like to pursue, as well as how getting a PhD in nursing could help you to meet your future goals and/or career pursuit.